Arkenstone I: A Novel Method for Robustly Capturing High Specific Energy Outflows In Cosmological Simulations: Results

-While it has been convenient to parametrise the resolution \textit{relative} to the base resolution of the simulation (i.e. with the $f_{m,\mathrm{w}}$ parameter), it is important to note that the resolution requirements are \textit{absolute}.
+While it has been convenient to parameterise the resolution \textit{relative} to the base resolution of the simulation (i.e. with the $f_{m,\mathrm{w}}$ parameter), it is important to note that the resolution requirements are \textit{absolute}.
 As described above, the key requirement is that the simulation has sufficient spatial resolution near the base of the wind as it is accelerated through the sonic point.
 This, therefore, ties the resolution requirement to the properties of the wind being simulated.
 Based on the results in \cref{fig:load_relative_subsonic_5mdisk_resolution}, we suggest that $800\,\Msun$ in the wind particles/hot wind cells yields near optimal results for this wind, though $8000\,\Msun$ is likely sufficient.
 More aggressive refinement yields diminishing returns.
 However, if we coarsened the base resolution of the simulation we would have to reduce $f_{m,\mathrm{w}}$ accordingly to achieve the same absolute resolution in the wind.
+We demonstrate this in \cref{ap:base_res}, showing that the \textsc{Arkenstone} scheme functions well in simulations with a coarser base resolution.
 We also stress that these resolution requirements are specific to the configuration of this wind (e.g. mass and energy loadings, SFR of the galaxy etc.).
 Care must be taken, therefore, to adjust the value of $f_{m,\mathrm{w}}$ according to circumstances.
 If the cell size is comparable to the galactocentric radius as the wind goes through its sonic point the wind acceleration is likely under-resolved.